 In 2020 you will find RFID tags on tools, boats, luggage, construction equipment, movie making gear, farm machinery and livestock, laptop computers and phones.
 While geo-mapping keeps managers connected with their personnel and expensive asset via a map.

-Both solutions make it simpler and quicker to locate and control assets geographically, to identify opportunities, reduce risk and adapt for the future.
+Both solutions make it simpler and quicker to locate and control assets geographically, identify opportunities, reduce risk and adapt for the future.

 Clear visualisation of the significance of a certain location, is a key contextual component when making critical business decisions about an asset’s value.

-Enterprise Asset Management Solutions have Evolved Significantly
+Enterprise Software Has Evolved Significantly

 Cloud hosting, standardised web APIs, mobile asset tracking and inventory audits are now common features of any decent asset management solution.
 Six or seven years ago, this technology was relatively new.
 It was rare to find any standard in asset management solutions!